 This section explains how to edit Veeam Explorer for Microsoft Exchange notification settings.

 The request header must contain an authorization token of the current session.

-To edit VEX email settings, you need to enter in the request body the corresponding properties with new values.
+To edit Veeam Explorer for Microsoft Exchange email settings, you need to enter in the request body the required properties with new values.
 The properties you omit will remain unchanged.

 The request body must contain the following properties:

-If set to True, indicates that mail server settings will be used for sending restored mailbox items via email.
+If set to true, indicates that mail server settings will be used for sending restored mailbox items through email.

 Specifies the full DNS name or IP address of the SMTP server for sending restored mailbox items in email messages.